-BISHKEK, 28 June 2017 – Some 50 representatives of governmental bodies, international organizations, civil society and media took part at the State Coordination Committee on drug control meeting, devoted to the 26 June – International Day Against Drug Abuse and Illicit Drug Trafficking.
+Some 50 representatives of governmental bodies, international organizations, civil society and media took part at the State Coordination Committee on drug control meeting held on 28 June, devoted to the 26 June – International Day Against Drug Abuse and Illicit Drug Trafficking.
 The event was organized by the Kyrgyz Ministry of Interior in cooperation with the United Nations Programme Office on drugs and crime in the Kyrgyz Republic (UNODC).

 The coordination committee aims at consolidation of efforts of all state institutions in creating an effective model of coordination in the sphere of drug control at national level.

-“The consequences caused by drug trafficking are our common problem, which we all need to pay special attention to”, said Mr. Damir Sagynbaev, Head of the Defense, Law and Order and Emergency Situations department of the Governmental Apparatus on behalf of the Vice Prime Minister of the Kyrgyz Republic, Mr. Zhenish Razakov.
+“The consequences caused by drug trafficking are our common problem, which we all need to pay special attention to”, said Azamat Araev, Head of the Defense, Law and Order and Emergency Situations department of the Governmental Apparatus of the Kyrgyz Republic.
 "It is possible to improve the complicated drug situation that was developed in order to enable people of Kyrgyzstan to live without the drugs threat and associated with them negative social phenomena."

 During the meeting, issues on the national and regional drug situation reviewed, results of the implementation of the Action Plan for the implementation of the Government's Antinarcotics Program announced, access to legal drugs and psychotropic substances for medical purposes in the country discussed.